iqrakhan4987/Interactive-Lab-Hub/Lab 3/README.md

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
 3. Make a new storyboard, diagram and/or script based on these reflections.

+**NEW SCRIPT:
+Scenario 1: Dealing with Annoyance**

+User Input: "I am so annoyed right now."
+Chatbot Response: "I hear you.
+It's completely valid to feel that way.
+What's on your mind?
+Sometimes just talking about it can help."

+User Input: "My coworker keeps interrupting me in meetings."
+Chatbot Response: "That sounds really frustrating.
+When you feel that surge of annoyance, what's one small thing you could do for yourself?
+Even a few seconds to pause can help."

+User Input: "I just don't know what to do."
+Chatbot Response: "That's okay.
+You don’t have to have all the answers right now.
+Let’s focus on one thing.
+How would you like to feel instead of annoyed?"

+Follow-Up Suggestions: The chatbot could suggest taking a short breathing exercise, journaling about the frustration, or creating a simple plan to address the coworker calmly.

+**Scenario 2: Feeling Down and Lonely**

+User Input: "I feel really down and lonely."
+Chatbot Response: "I'm so sorry to hear that.
+It takes courage to admit when you're struggling.
+What's one thing you'd like to talk about right now?"

+User Input: "I just miss my friends.
+I haven't seen them in a while."
+Chatbot Response: "That makes perfect sense.
+Missing friends can feel really heavy.
+When you think about them, what’s one happy memory that comes to mind?"

+User Input: "We went on a road trip last year and it was so much fun."
+Chatbot Response: "That sounds wonderful!
+A cherished memory like that can really lift your spirits.
+Is there a small way you could connect with them today, even if it’s just a quick text or call?"

+Follow-Up Suggestions: The chatbot could also suggest listening to music that reminds the user of their friends, looking at old photos, or planning a future meetup.

+**Scenario 3: Job Interview Anxiety**

+User Input: "I am so worried about my job interview tomorrow.
+I can't stop thinking about everything that could go wrong."
+Chatbot Response: "It sounds like you're carrying a lot of worry right now.
+That's a heavy feeling.
+Let’s focus on one thing at a time.
+What's one small detail you feel prepared for?"

+User Input: "I've practiced my answers for a lot of the common questions."
+Chatbot Response: "That's fantastic!
+Preparing in advance is a big step.
+Let’s try a quick grounding exercise: name five things you can see right now."

+User Input: "A lamp, my notebook, a cup of coffee, a window, my phone."
+Chatbot Response: "Good.
+Now, what's one simple thing you can do right now to help yourself feel a bit more at ease?"

+Follow-Up Suggestions: The chatbot could suggest taking a walk, listening to a calming podcast, or writing a list of things that could go right in the interview to shift perspective.
 ## Prototype your system

 [Code for Chatbot](voice_assistant.py)